 The Albion Beatnik was a small and enthusiastic bookshop in Jericho, Oxford, with an eclectic collection of titles ranging from American pulp to Beatnik poetry: definitely a bookshop with a difference, described by the Sunday Times as the “best bookshop in Oxford,” and although we know what they mean, some referred to it as the best bookshop in the world.
 It was open until 11.00pm at least four nights a week (sometimes more than that in the Summer months), although early starts were frowned upon (the shop had resumed its 11.00am kick-off, although sometimes the ref blew his wolf whistle a little later).
 The shop is now closed.
 It was closed (as usual) for business for ten years.

-The relaxed cafe offered fine tea (brewed from tea leaves in a tea pot), coffee and cake.
+The relaxed cafe offered fine tea (over 70 types brewed from tea leaves in a tea pot), coffee and occasionally cake.
 Abfab music was usually on the CD.
 But if you parked your bike over the steps leading in to the bookshop, you could have expected a stern reprimand and, if you were lucky, a spanking.

-The shop hosted many events – particularly poetry and music, themed literary evenings and general talks and debates, over 1,000 in its last 8 years alone.
-It had a reading group which meets each month.
+The shop hosted many events – particularly poetry and music, themed literary evenings and general talks and debates, over 1,000 in its last eight years alone.
+It had a reading group which continues to meet each month.

 The shop was participative and encouraged input from its community – help with the hoovering was always appreciated; this did not mean it was a zany or hippy kingdom, although love and world peace, long hair and beards, organic crap and shamanism were sort of encouraged.
 You might expect 10% discount if you had dreadz (cool) or liked Miles Davis and could explain why.